 Buying Luxury Real Estate on Maui: What High-End Buyers Should Understand

-Luxury ownership on Maui involves far more than acquiring a property with ocean views or premium finishes.
+Maui involves far more than acquiring a property with ocean views or premium finishes.

 For high-end buyers, long-term ownership quality is shaped by a combination of location, governance, ownership structure, operational stability, privacy, lifestyle alignment, and long-term asset positioning within one of the most supply-constrained resort residential markets in the United States.